Maximum Likelihood Estimation in Gaussian Process Regression is Ill-Posed: Generalisations and Extensions

 \subsection{Infinitely Smooth Stationary Kernels}

 Commonly used infinitely smooth stationary kernels, such as the Gaussian and the inverse quadratic (or Cauchy) defined by

-respectively, do not satisfy \Cref{assumption:sobolev-kernel} because their Fourier transforms decay (at least) exponentially.\footnote{This holds true for any stationary kernel which is defined by an analytic function $\Phi \colon \R^d \to \R$.} The purpose of this assumption is to guarantee that constant functions are contained in the reproducing kernel Hilbert space of $K$ on a bounded set, a result which in turn can be exploited to prove that the data-fit term $Y_m^\T K_\lambda(X, X)^{-1} Y_m$ is a bounded function of $\lambda$ whenever the data are $m$-constant (see \Cref{lemma:data-fit-bounded}).
-However, it is known that the RKHSs of analytic kernels, such as those in~\eqref{eq:smooth-kernels}, do not contain constant functions~\citep{Steinwart2006, Minh2010, DetteZhigljavsky2021}.
+respectively, do not satisfy \Cref{assumption:sobolev-kernel} because their Fourier transforms decay (at least) exponentially.
+The exponential decay of their Fourier transforms implies that these kernels are analytic.
+The purpose of \Cref{assumption:sobolev-kernel} is to guarantee that constant functions are contained in the RKHS of $K$ on a bounded set, a result which in turn can be exploited to prove that the data-fit term $Y_m^\T K_\lambda(X, X)^{-1} Y_m$ is a bounded function of $\lambda$ whenever the data are $m$-constant (see \Cref{lemma:data-fit-bounded}).
+However, it is known that the RKHSs of analytic stationary kernels, such as those in~\eqref{eq:smooth-kernels}, do not contain constant functions~\citep{Steinwart2006, SunZhou2008, Minh2010, DetteZhigljavsky2021}.
 But this does have to mean that the data-fit term explodes as $\lambda \to \infty$.

 Increasing the lengthscale parameter is equivalent to \emph{coalescence} of the points to the origin.
 That is, using the kernel $K_\lambda$ and points $X$ is equivalent to using the kernel $K$ and the scaled points $X_\lambda = \{x_1 / \lambda, \ldots, x_n / \lambda\}$, each of which tends to the origin as $\lambda \to \infty$.
-For the remainder of this section, suppose for simplicity that $d=1$.
+Suppose for simplicity that $d=1$.
 When the points coalesce, one's data effectively comprises the value at the origin of the data-generating function and its successive derivatives up to order $n-1$.
 We refer to Section~11 in \citet{Schaback2008} and Chapter~5 in \citet{Oettershagen2017} for more discussion and some results regarding this phenomenon.
 The computations in Section~2 of \citet{DetteZhigljavsky2021} are also relevant.
-If the data are $m$-constant such that $Y_m = (c, \ldots, c)$, this reasoning suggests the conjecture that
+If the data are $m$-constant such that $Y_m = (c, \ldots, c)$ and the kernel $K(x, y) = \Phi(x -y)$ is sufficiently smooth, this reasoning suggests the conjecture that